Uprooted traveler logo

 Photo of author

-Camping in the Alabama Hills is an absolutely incredible experience- the landscape is breathtakingly gorgeous, with large rounded rock formations jutting out of the earth with the stunning Sierra Nevada mountains towering in the distance.
-And best of all?
-Camping here can be completely free!
+Camping in the Alabama Hills should be on every RVer’s bucketlist.
+The landscape is breathtakingly gorgeous, with large rounded rock formations jutting out of the earth and the stunning Sierra Nevada mountains towering in the distance.
+And best of all, camping here costs just $8 a day (or, if you’re lucky, can even be FREE!).

-So if you’re looking for an epic place to stay on a Southern California road trip, there’s few better options than exploring the eastern Sierras and making the Alabama Hills your home for a few nights.
-So keep on reading this post for everything you need to know about Alabama Hills camping to make the most of your visit- from how long you can stay to tips on what to see during your visit.
+If you’re looking for an epic place to stay on a Southern California road trip, there’s few better options than exploring the eastern Sierras and making the Alabama Hills your home for a few nights.
+So here’s everything you need to know about Alabama Hills camping to make the most of your visit, from how long you can stay to tips on what to see during your visit.

 This post may contain affiliate links.
 If you make a purchase through them, we may receive a small commission, for which we are extremely grateful, at no extra cost to you.